Discover paradise and waterfalls in Fiji’s Koroyanitu National Park

 The 40-minute vehicle trip from Lautoka to Abaca on a mostly very potholed 4WD road passes by namesake sugar plantations.
 Then it winds up the mountain, affording great views across to Lautoka and the ocean below.

-There are six villages within Koroyanitu National Park that cooperate as part of an ecotourism project funded by The New Zealand Official Development Assistance Programme (NZODA) and Japan National Official Committee of the Pacific Economic Co-operation (JANPEC).
+There are six villages within the park that cooperate as part of an ecotourism project funded by The New Zealand Official Development Assistance Programme (NZODA) and Japan National Official Committee of the Pacific Economic Co-operation (JANPEC).
 The villagers maintain the landscape and tracks, and subsequently earn tourist dollars through overnights in the villages, guided walks, and selling souvenirs and official pamphlets describing the villages and park.
 So pay your admission happily since it supports the park and the people.

 The park itself is a hiker’s and adventurer’s paradise with trails snaking through native Dakua forests and grasslands, past numerous archeological sites, and up, over and into countless waterfalls and swimming holes.
 If you have the choice, take our word for it, please, and opt to spend a few extra Fijian dollars on a guide.
 Only with a guide will you will fully discover all the secrets this place has to offer (such as which trails might have recently been washed out by frequent torrential rains or how to avoid standing in thick brush wondering if this was really a trail and if the top was anywhere in your hiking future).
 Plus, you’ll fully begin to learn the names for untold plants and birds that make their home only in this region.